The ultimate guide to one of the most famous carnivals in the world, the Venice Carnival!

 Things To Do At The Venice Carnival

-There are numerous events on every day over the two weeks-parades, theatre performances, comedy shows, jugglers, acrobats, and live music throughout the whole city and much of it is free!
+There are numerous events every day over the two weeks- parades, theatre performances, comedy shows, jugglers, acrobats, and live music throughout the whole city and much of it is free!

 There will be a program of the week’s events and shows displayed on notice boards around St Mark’s Square.

-In the evening you could attend a masquerade ball or private party or attend an opera, concert, a street party or go on the very popular Venice Pub Crawl.
+In the evening, you could attend a masquerade ball or private party or attend an opera, a concert, a street party, or go to the very popular Venice Pub Crawl.

-Ice skating is very popular with the locals and you might enjoy going ice skating at Camp San Polo which is on every day of the carnival.
+Ice skating is very popular with the locals, and you might enjoy going ice skating at Camp San Polo every day of the carnival.